 Each week, we’ll ask our stable of scribes across the globe to weigh in on the most important NBA topics of the day — and then give you a chance to step on the scale, too, in the comments below.

-> We’re halfway through the season.
-Who or what has been the biggest surprise these first 41 games?
+> With one week left, what has been the biggest surprise of this NBA season?
 And biggest disappointment?

 Steve Aschburner, NBA.com: No way, no how did I expect the Atlanta Hawks’ leap in the standings off of last season’s 38-44.
 Two of Atlanta’s big offseason moves were trading away Lou Williams and drafting Adreian Payne in the first round, so the help didn’t come from the outside.
 That’s development, building, bonding.
 My biggest disappointment: the rubble of Oklahoma City’s 2015 championship aspirations.
 It’s a bummer for the Thunder, the nasty West bracket is a little less head-spinning and it’s always tricky business propping open a window of contention to accommodate injuries.
 So often, either the time is right or it’s not, and OKC’s might be passing.